 Please click on the headings below for more information all about Chocolate!

 Chocoholics unite!
-Latrobe is the home of the House of Anvers where we all know the most magnificent chocolate is made!
-So we in Latrobe are going to treat you to another day of chocolate delights!
+Latrobe is the home of not one but two chocolate manufacturers - the iconic House of Anvers that make the best Belgian chocolate delights and Rhuby Delights that product an amazing array of freeze dried fruit smothered in decadent chocolate!
+Because of this, we in Latrobe are going to treat you to another day of chocolate delights!

 Eat chocolate; mould; feed; decorate, drink; view - in fact, you will have a sensory overload with chocolate at Chocolate Winterfest, Latrobe.